learn-co-curriculum/node-modules-require/README.md

 ## Overview

+Let's say you're building an online store and you need to incorporate a date picker to deal with more than one date input field (date of birth, date of expiration on a credit card, date of delivery, etc).
+If you start writing everything in one single file, you end up with a HUGE file with your date picker logic in your shopping cart and other files.
+Now add to that the fact that you have 10 other team members working on this project... on that SINGLE file!

+By writing modular code, you can avoid this problem.
 This lesson will cover how to import and export modules in Node.js, what syntax and operators to use and highlight the differences between browser JavaScript and Node when it comes to modules.

 ## Objectives